cap-ntu/mlmodelci_mm_demo/README.md

 ### Connect to the Web Application

-You need to modify the API address in the application source code， to start the services.
+You need to modify the API address in the application source code, to start the services.

 Address location: